AstFast/Batch-Senior/README.md

 ### Note:

-Only supports Windows XP and above
+Only supports Windows XP and above(It is completely incompatible with DOS, as most commands are built on Windows)